Ben1152000/Schedule-Viewer/bin/README.md

 This program is meant to help keep track of one's class schedule.

+How to run:
+1. Double-click Viewer.class to run
+2. Create desktop shortcut/alias for easy access

 How to customize schedule:
 1. Go to src
 2. Go to bin